Natooz/MidiTok/README.md

 Proposed in the [Pop Music Transformer](https://arxiv.org/abs/2002.00212), it is what we would call a "position-based" representation.
 The time is represented with "_Bar_" and "_Position_" tokens that indicate respectively when a new bar is beginning, and the current position within a bar.

+NOTES:
+* In the original REMI paper, the tempo information are in fact the succession of two token types: a "_Token Class_" which indicate if the tempo is fast or slow, and a "_Token Value_" which encode its value with respect to the tempo class.
+In MidiTok we only encode one _Tempo_ token which encode its value, quantized in a number of bins set in parameters (as done for velocities).
+* Including tempo tokens in a multitrack task with REMI is not recommended.
+Generating several tracks would lead to multiple and ambiguous tempo changes.
+So in MidiTok only the tempo changes of the first track will be kept in the final created MIDI.

 ![REMI figure](https://github.com/Natooz/MidiTok/blob/assets/assets/remi.png?raw=true "Time is tracked with Bar and position tokens")

 ### Compound Word